janschill/cern-solid-code-investigation/report/report.md

 ### Server implementations

 The initial Solid server was developed at the Massachusetts Institute of Technology (MIT) by PhD students.
-This server is still to this day the only server that passes the most test cases of the [Solid Test Suite](https://github.com/solid/test-suite), which is a set of checks developed to test an implementation against the Solid specifications.
+This server is still to this day the only server that passes most test cases of the [Solid Test Suite](https://github.com/solid/test-suite), which is a set of checks developed to test an implementation against the Solid specifications.
 The Test Suite for Solid is also still in development and constantly extended by more tests for the different categories of a Solid server.\
 This server is completely open source, written in JavaScript with the help of the web framework Node.js and is commonly referred to as Node Solid Server (NSS).\
 The NSS is currently used by the two publicly communicated Solid data pod and identity providers (IDPs) from https://inrupt.net/ and https://solidcommunity.net/ [[Source]](https://solidproject.org//users/get-a-pod).
 It is also the server used to self-host a data pod under https://janschill.de/.\